SergejKarvackij/example-repo/README.md

 # Example Repository
-Thia is a sample repo, hello world!
+This is a sample repo, hello world!

+This is second change.